ionic-team/stencil-site/src/docs/framework-integration/angular.md

 `yarn build`

-Once the build is complete, you will see new files in your Angular component libraries directory!
+Once the build is complete, you will see new files in your Angular component library's directory!

 ### Add the components to your Angular project’s entry file (public-api.ts)

-In order to make the generated files available to your Angular component library and it’s consumers, you’ll need to export everything from within your entry file - commonly the public-api.ts file.
+In order to make the generated files available to your Angular component library and it’s consumers, you’ll need to export everything from within your entry file - commonly the `public-api.ts` file.
 To do this, you’ll write:

 ```tsx
 export * from './lib/stencil-generated/components.ts';